Portugal probes local transmission of omicron at soccer team | Sports-Games

 - Country:

-Portuguese health authorities on Monday identified 13 cases of omicron, the new coronavirus variant spreading fast globally, among members of a top soccer club and were investigating whether it was one of the first reported cases of local transmission of the virus outside of southern Africa.
+Portuguese health authorities have identified 13 cases of the omicron coronavirus variant among members of a professional soccer club and were investigating whether it was one of the first reported cases of local transmission of the virus outside of southern Africa.

+The others, including players and other members of the club's staff, hadn't reportedly traveled to southern Africa, where most of the cases have been recorded so far.

-Those who have been in contact with the positive cases have been ordered to isolate, regardless of their vaccination status or their exposure to possible contagion, and will be regularly tested for COVID-19, the institute said.
+The institute said that those who had been in contact with the positive cases were in isolation regardless of their vaccination status.

-The Primeira Liga match started with just nine Belenenses SAD players on the pitch — two fewer than the game calls for — due to the coronavirus outbreak.
-But the referee suspended the game just after half-time, with Benfica leading 7-0, when only seven Belenenses SAD players took the field and the squad then lost another player.

-Club president Rui Pedro Soares said that despite having a decimated squad, his club had not asked for the game to be postponed.

-Benfica said that its players were tested on Monday as they normally are every week and that results were expected later in the day.
-It said the club had not received any requests to cancel Saturday's game and league protocols were followed.
+Benfica said that its players were tested on Monday as they normally are every week and the results came back negative.
+It said the club hadn't received any requests to cancel Saturday's game and league protocols were followed.

 Benfica's next scheduled match is the Primeira Liga derby against Sporting Lisbon on Friday.